gianpierodiblasi/josetta/README.md

   - if you want to create a class or a method but you don't want the class/method to be transpiled then prefix its name with ***$*** symbol;
     in the transpilation phase the class/method ***$***<class/method-name> will be replaced with <class/method-name>
 - covered features
-  - imports are covered (they are omitted)
+  - imports (they are omitted)
-  - generics are covered (they are omitted)
+  - generics (they are omitted)
   - class constructors (public, protected, private and friendly)
   - class (static) parameters (public, protected, private and friendly)
   - class (static) methods (public, protected, private and friendly)
   - primitive types are covered
 - limitations
-  - packages are not covered, so (for example) two classes with the same name in different packages are not covered
+  - packages are not covered, so (for example) two classes with the same name in different packages are not covered (the second transpiled class will replace the first one)
   - interfaces and classes are covered (public, protected, private and friendly), interfaces are converted to class
   - multiple inheritance (classes and interfaces) is not covered, each class can extend only one class/interface
   - inner interfaces and classes are not covered